 This dataset consists of the details of the food samples which were tested from 1992-2014.
 There are standardized codes in the dataset which are explained in the metadata.
 The metadata consists of:

-1. An Instructions file which explains how to load the dataset in Microsoft Excel or Microsoft Access and also a description of all the files which are included in the data for a particular year such as the samples file, results file, data dictionary, etc.
+1. An “Instructions” file which explains how to load the dataset in Microsoft Excel or Microsoft Access and also a description of all the files which are included in the data for a particular year such as the samples file, results file, data dictionary, etc.

-2. The Data Dictionary file for the samples and results for each year which describes the column headers, the data type of the column and the number of samples and results for each year.
+2. The “Data Dictionary” file for the samples and results for each year which describes the column headers, the data type of the column and the number of samples and results for each year.

-2. The Reference Tables Dictionary file which can be used to interpret the standardized codes in the dataset (for example. there are reference tables describing the codes for commodity names, commodity type, country name, origin of sample, pesticide name, etc.)
+2. The “Reference Tables” file, which can be used to interpret the standardized codes in the dataset (for example, there are reference tables describing the codes for commodity names, commodity type, country name, origin of sample, pesticide name, etc.).

 Rationale:

-The dataset contains the year wise PDP sampling and residue testing data from year 1993 to 2014.
-However, for a single year, say 2014, the sampling data contains 10619 rows and the results data contains 2210744 rows.
-To limit the scope of the project, we have decided to work with the samples and results for only one commodity type: Apples (often ranked #1 on the Dirty Dozen list for pesticide residue) for only the latest year: 2014.
-However, to answer one research question related to the trend of concentrations, we are using the data from another year: 2004 along with that of 2014, to plot a trend over the 10-year interval.
-Also, we have decided to drop the columns with majority blank values which are not used in any of the analysis questions.
-We also combined two columns to aggregate their data into one column to create a leaner database.
-Lastly, the missing values in few rows were filled by comparing the data for the same attribute in corresponding data for a different year.
+The dataset contains the annual PDP sampling and residue testing data from 1992 to 2014.
+However, for a single year, say 2014, the sampling data contains 10,619 rows and the results data contains 2,210,744 rows.
+To limit the scope of the project, we have decided to work with the samples and results for only one commodity type: Apples (often ranked #1 on the Dirty Dozen list for pesticide residue), and for only the latest year: 2014.
+However, to answer one research question related to the trend of concentrations, we are using the data from 2004 along with that of 2014 to plot a trend over a 10-year interval.
+Also, we have decided to drop the columns with mostly blank values and are not used in any of the analysis questions.
+We also combined two columns with country related information to aggregate their data into one column to create a leaner database.
+Lastly, the missing values in a few rows were filled by comparing the data for the same attribute in corresponding data from a different year.

-Issues encountered with the data:
+Issues Encountered with the Data:

-Extraction of data into format usable into R: -
+Extraction of data into format usable in R:

-The dataset is available in the form of a MS Access database.
-This data can be extracted into only the formats ".xls*".
+The dataset is available in the form of a MS Access database with accompanying data in “.txt” files.
+With MS Access, this data can be extracted into only the formats “.xls*”.
 However, to use the dataset in R, the dataset needs to be in CSV (Comma Separated Value) format.
+Therefore, we converted the data directly from the “.txt” files that accompanied the MS Access database into CSV as outlined in the data cleaning steps below.

-Following is the error when we try to import an ".xlsx" file as dataset into R:
+The following is the error we encountered when we tried to import an “.xlsx” file as dataset into R:

-Data Snapshot: -
+Data Snapshot:

-Console: -
+Console:

 Blank/NULL values

-There are a few columns in the dataset which have considerable number of blank/NULL values.
-Following are the columns for "Samples" and "Results" that have maximum blank values:
+There are a few columns in the dataset which have considerable numbers of blank/NULL values.
+The following are the columns for “Samples” and “Results” that have mostly blank values:

 Samples Data:

-The attribute "SOURCE_ID" is blank for 158 rows / 177 rows of the Samples Data for 2014.
-It is used to make a sample unique, however, all the samples have a unique value in the SAMPLE_PK attribute, which is a primary key.
-This attribute can be dropped from the table.
+The attribute “SOURCE_ID” is blank for 158 rows / 177 rows of the Samples Data for 2014.
+According to the metadata, it is used to make a sample unique.
+However, all the samples have a unique value in the SAMPLE_PK attribute, which is the primary key for the database.
+Therefore, this attribute can be dropped from the table.